wheelercj/pizzazz/README.md

 ### multithreading with terminal.h

-If your app uses multiple threads, you can give the functions in terminal.h a stream object to prevent race conditions.
+If your app uses multiple threads, you can give the functions in terminal.h an osyncstream object to prevent race conditions.

-Race condition example (no stream object given):
+Race condition example (no osyncstream object given):

 ```cpp
 ynot::set_rgb(0, green, 0);  // set_rgb communicates with the terminal